Donald Trump Jr’s Twitter account appears to have been hacked

 The account of Mr Trump Jr’s younger brother, Eric Trump, tweeted: “I don’t want @DonaldJTrumpJr to get his account back - this is all too entertaining.”

-There was plenty of reactions to Mr Trump Jr’s announcement his father’s death, with TV host Piers Morgan writing, “This is *probably* fake news”.
+There was plenty of reactions to Mr Trump Jr’s announcement of his father’s death, with TV host Piers Morgan writing, “This is *probably* fake news”.

+Far-right commentator Jack Posobiec said he was “still voting for Zombie Trump”.

+The seemingly hacked account of Mr Trump Jr also wrote, “Richard Heart is innocent, when I become president, I am going to burn the SEC”.

 Join our commenting forum